akirasosa/mobile-semantic-segmentation/README.md

 ### Training

 This repository contains three kinds of training scripts, transfer learning, fine tuning and full training.
-MobileNet is so compact that it's possible to try full training many times.
+MobileNet is so compact that it's possible to try full training in a short time.

 ```
 # Full training